ayportella/geopandas/README.md

-This is a repository related to geopandas library projects.
+This is a repository related to geopandas projects.